-Let Φ be a two-dimensional radioactive source distribution on a plane parallel to the detector plane in a constant and defined distance.
-The detector image of each point source of Φ results in a shifted shadow of the coded mask pattern on the detector.
-As any distribution of sources can be described by a linear combination of point sources, planar CAI can be described as the convolution of an object image f(x, y) with the single coded mask pattern h(x, y) as long as the distance object - mask can be considered to be much larger than the diameter of the mask and as long as scatter at the mask can be neglected [17].
+Let $\Phi$ be a two-dimensional radioactive source distribution on a plane parallel to the detector plane in a constant and defined distance.
+The detector image of each point source of $\Phi$ results in a shifted shadow of the coded mask pattern on the detector.
+As any distribution of sources can be described by a linear combination of point sources, planar CAI can be described as the convolution of an object image f(x, y) with the single coded mask shadow h(x, y) as long as the distance object mask can be considered to be much larger than the diameter of the mask and as long as scatter at the mask can be neglected [16].
 The resulting detector image is referred to as p(x, y).
-Additional detector noise n(x, y) must be taken into account, resulting in the following system equation where "" denotes the convolution operator:
+In reality, this process is not deterministic, but especially in imaging of weakly radiating sources bound to the random Poisson process $\mathfrak{P}$ .
+Additional detector noise n(x, y) must be taken into account, resulting in the following system equation: